firasmidani/amiga/docs/assets/instructions/2025-03-11-installation-pip.md

 ## Create a virtual environment

-1. Open `Command Prompt` or `Terminal`

-2. Navigate to folder where you want to create the virtual environment.
+Open `Command Prompt` or `Terminal`.
+Then, navigate to folder where you want to create the virtual environment.
 For example,

 ```bash
 # windows users